lmqqqqqq/Unix-Filesystem-Project/README.md

 1. Disk file structure

    The disk file structure defined in this project is consistent with the disk file structure of Unix V6++.
-The structure, as shown in the diagram below, includes the SuperBlock, Disk Inode blocks, and file data blocks.
+The structure, as shown in the picture below, includes the SuperBlock, Disk Inode blocks, and file data blocks.

    ![img](./img/1.png)